CharlesJandura/pathy/README.md

 This was my final project for my Data Structure & Algorithms class.
 I decided I wanted to challenge myself and have fun to finish off my degree at County College of Morris.

 # Installation
-Simply download pathy.py and run it in your code editor.
+Simply download pathy.exe and run it!

 # Use
 Left Click - Draw